-- 1.No license is required to practice life coaching in Alaska — life coach certification is voluntary but strongly recommended
+- 1.No license is required to become a certified life coach in Alaska — certification is voluntary but strongly recommended for credibility

 - 2.Life coaches in Alaska earn an average of $58,013/year, 7% above the national average of $54,000